nelsonhuangzijian/LinE/README.md

 **Citations**

-If you use this repo, please cite the following paper.
+Please consider cite our paper if you find the paper and the code useful.

 ```
 @inproceedings{10.1145/3534678.3539338,